Hello, I’m Lizzie

 In a world where melodies dance on the breeze, one nightingale finds herself silenced, her enchanting song snatched away by a relentless wind.

+Devastated and afraid, she embarks on a heartfelt journey to reclaim her voice.
 Along the way, she discovers the true meaning of friendship as she enlists the help of her loyal companions including a gentle bear, brave snake and honest crow.

 Together, they face their fears and confront the wind that threatens not only the nightingale's song but the harmony of their beloved home.